cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 Procurement at Volvo Cars manages 1,169 suppliers, over 7,000 contracts, and millions in annual spend distributed across three fragmented legacy systems: VGS, VPC, and SI+.
 When I joined this initiative, there was no product brief.
 What I had was a vague executive mandate to "explore AI for procurement" and a growing backlog of complaints from buyers who were spending more time searching for information than using it.

 The obvious solution would have been to build a search tool.
-But search was only the visible symptom.
-The underlying problem was that buyers could not trust any single system to give them a complete, current answer.
+Search looked like the whole problem; underneath, buyers could not trust any single system to give them a complete, current answer.
 They compensated by cross-referencing multiple systems manually, which consumed hours daily and introduced errors that carried legal and financial consequences in a regulated automotive procurement environment.

-I did not start by evaluating AI models.
-I started by asking a more fundamental question: what decisions do buyers actually make, where does friction prevent them from making those decisions confidently, and which of those friction points can be safely automated without introducing new risk?
+I began by asking a more fundamental question before evaluating AI models: what decisions do buyers actually make, where does friction prevent them from making those decisions confidently, and which of those friction points can be safely automated without introducing new risk?

 ---